Back

 Streaming protocols have been changing the way we consume video content for more than a decade now.
 With the rise of streaming services, online video consumption has surpassed traditional broadcast television.
 But the evolution of streaming protocols never slowed down.

-As demand for seamless content delivery mounts, and streaming platforms diversify into new markets, the streaming industry (and the technology that drives it) will need to prioritize continuous innovation.
+As demand for seamless content delivery mounts, and streaming platforms diversify into new markets, the streaming industry (and the technology that drives it) has had to prioritize continuous innovation.
+The industry has continued to strive towards higher levels of interoperability, improved video delivery, and the ability to serve a landscape increasingly dominated by ubiquitous streaming across interconnected devices.

-One thing’s for sure.
-Streaming protocols have come a long way since the 1990s.
+The full impact of these changes is not yet known, but one thing’s for sure: streaming protocols have come a long way since the 1990s.
 As technology continues to improve, we can expect to see the development of new streaming protocols and even faster streaming experiences.